jabranham/personal-website/content/post/maybe-as-numeric.md

 }
 ```

-There's probably a better way to do this, but this seems to work at least for now.
+There's probably a better way to do this[^2], but this seems to work at least for now.
 Hopefully someone else finds it useful.
 Now we can `map_df(grades, maybe_as_numeric)` and all goes well.
 Our secretly-numeric columns are now actually numeric, and we keep important things like students' names and ID's.

 [^1]: "Actually" being defined as `as.numeric` not throwing a warning

+[^2]: Update 2017-11-20: Turns out there was a better way.
+Brendan Apfeld helpfully reminded me that R's way of dealing with strings can be problematic because it secretly stores them as factors.
+To get around this, I just dumbly convert factors to characters before checking what as.numeric does.